 The NYC Summer Theater Institute offers a leg up on that mountain.
 And, it offers an introduction to people who have taken the same path.
 These career connections will serve young artists well.

 As an institution, The King's College is committed to the truths of Christianity and a Biblical worldview.
-Students of faith who participate in the NYC Summer Theater Institute will have a unique opportunity to meet others like them – artists and Christians who are pursuing a sacred calling from God in the theater industry, Cragin Day added
+Students of faith who participate in the NYC Summer Theater Institute will have a unique opportunity to meet others like them – artists and Christians who are pursuing a calling in the theater industry, Cragin Day added.

 The King's College prepares students for leadership in our nation's cultural institutions, and that focus is reflected in the goals of the NYC Summer Theater Institute.

 The NYC theater community has an influential role in shaping society.
 "They play a mediating role in culture, and possess a tremendous influence in shaping people's perceptions of who we are and how we should live," said Dr. Gregory Alan Thornbury, president of The King’s College.

 King's, positioned just off Wall Street in lower Manhattan, has a lot to offer students studying theater in other places who may want to try a summer in New York.

 "We want The King's College to help provide a platform for people of faith to express their relationship and understanding of God through the arts," Thornbury continued.
 "But the only way truly to hone one's skills is by surrounding yourself with the best – people with experience working at the highest level of their profession.
 And when it comes to theater, those people are in New York City, the home of Broadway and the greatest performers in the world."

 Firebone seeks to perform and tell stories that have themes of redemption, forgiveness and hope, and Firebone is committed to service, education and young people.
 The Summer Institute was born out of a desire to offer the most valuable experience possible to college students in New York City.